Guest0x0/normalization-bench/README.md

 - (TODO) some bytecode based approaches.
 For example the modified ZAM used in Coq [[3]](#3)

-### Normalizers I know but don't plain to implement
+### Normalizers I know but don't plan to implement

 - fully lazy, in-place, graph reduction, found in [[4]](#4).
 The algorithm is quite complex, and NBE doesn't have the "search for variable to substitute" inefficiency.